-PacifiCorp developed a Gravel Augmentation Plan10 as required by the Coho HCP, which was submitted to NMFS for review and approved by NMFS on March 6, 2013.
-The Gravel Augmentation Plan required addition of 3,000 cubic-yards of gravel downstream of Iron Gate Dam over the 10-year period of the Coho HCP.
+PacifiCorp developed a Gravel Augmentation Plan as required by the Coho HCP, which was approved by NMFS on March 6, 2013.
+The Gravel Augmentation Plan required addition of 3,000 cubic yards of gravel downstream of Iron Gate Dam over the 10-year period of the Coho HCP.
 Gravel augmentation immediately downstream of Iron Gate Dam has taken place in 2014, 2016, and 2017.
-As of December 31, 2019, a total of 4,600 cubic-yards of spawning gravel has been placed downstream of Iron Gate Dam, exceeding the target volume in the Coho HCP.
+As of December 31, 2020, a total of 4,600 cubic yards of spawning gravel has been placed downstream of Iron Gate Dam, exceeding the target volume in the Coho HCP.

 The Coho HCP also requires water quality data collection and analysis.
-PacifiCorp submitted a final Water Quality Monitoring Plan11 to NMFS on February 24, 2013.
+PacifiCorp submitted a final Water Quality Monitoring Plan to NMFS on February 24, 2013.
 This plan included procedures to monitor water temperature and dissolved oxygen at designated locations downstream of Iron Gate Dam.
 Since 2008, continuous monitoring of water temperature and dissolved oxygen has occurred in the Klamath River downstream of Iron Gate Dam.
 In May 2013, PacifiCorp completed arrangements with the U.S. Geological Survey (USGS) to install and collect continuous water temperature data in the Klamath River at Orleans.
 As required in the Incidental Take Permit, this location is used as a down-river reference location that is outside the area where water temperatures are influenced by releases from Iron Gate Dam.
-Data are collected and used to evaluate consistency with the water quality objectives contained in the Coho HCP and are included in the annual Coho HCP Reports submitted to NMFS.
+Data are collected and used to evaluate consistency with the water quality objectives contained in the Coho HCP and are included in the annual Coho HCP reports submitted to NMFS.

+&lt;sup>8 PacifiCorp.
+2013a.
+Interim Operations Habitat Conservation Plan for Coho Salmon: Iron Gate Gravel Augmentation Plan, Version 1.0.
+February.
+26 pp.

-11 PacifiCorp.
+&lt;sup>9 PacifiCorp.
 2013b.
 Interim Operations Habitat Conservation Plan for Coho Salmon: Water Quality Monitoring Plan, Version 1.0.
 January.
 24 pp.

-10 PacifiCorp.
-2013a.
-Interim Operations Habitat Conservation Plan for Coho Salmon: Iron Gate Gravel Augmentation Plan, Version 1.0.
-February.
-26 pp.